 Is the farm receiving EU subsidies or other grants?

-Ash has worked with founding farmer Nathan since 2018 and has since taken over the role full-time.
 We are part of a CSA network and draw upon the knowledge and experience of other CSA farms currently operating in Ireland.
-We are connect with the international agency URGENCI.
+We are connected with the international agency URGENCI.

 Can I try if for a while and then opt out?

-If you find that the scheme is not suitable for you, then you are free not to renew your membership.
-However, the nature of community-supported farming means that members need to commit for a year.
-At any rate, it probably would be best to give it a full year, with all the different types of vegetables in each season, before deciding finally if it is for you or not.
+The nature of community-supported farming means that members need to commit for a year.
+If you find that the scheme is not suitable for you, then you do not have to renew your membership.
+At any rate, it probably would be best to give it a full year, with all the different types of vegetables in each season, before deciding finally if it is not for you.

 What happens when members are on holidays?